History of the Bus Testing Program

 The service life categories specified in the November 3, 1993 Interim Final Rule included all the service life classifications currently used in the program.
 These service life categories are:

-FTA released a second Dear Colleague letter dated May 10, 1996 revising certain bus testing requirements.
+The FTA released a second Dear Colleague letter dated May 6, 1996 (another letter with the same content dated May 10, 1996 also exists) revising certain bus testing requirements.
 In this letter, the FTA determined that battery powered electric drive buses without an internal combustion engine (ICE) were subject to the requirements of the Bus Testing Regulation.
 This rescinded the temporary exemption provided in the June 13, 1994 Dear Colleague letter.
 The 1996 letter affirmed that the following ICE powered electric drive buses were subject to the requirements of the Bus Testing Regulation: